Issue #205 Cover

 Note: You can order a copy of this issue here.

 The stories in Communities #205 explore community Across the Generations.
-A founder reflects on her former group’s legacy among its grown children; grandparents celebrate helping raise their grandkids; one community sibling mourns another; an author reflects on “a generation betrayed” by radical changes in their community; a communitarian explores the value of long-term commitment to people and place; we read about coliving entrepreneurship, community networking, recent cohousing publications, and more.
+A founder reflects on her former group’s legacy among its grown children; grandparents celebrate helping raise their grandkids; one community sibling mourns another; an author reflects on “a generation betrayed” by radical changes in their community; a communitarian explores the value of long-term commitment to people and place; we read about coliving entrepreneurship, community networking, recent cohousing publications, Critical Race Theory, and more.

 Politics Revisited: Insights and Head-Scratches by Marianne Merola, Chris Roth